 Leaving the Czech national team in 1980, Rokos went on to coach at several ski schools in Austria before finally coming to the United States to coach at the Grampian Mountain Ski School in Michigan the following year.
 He then spent four years (1984-87) working with the U.S. Pro Ski Tour before settling down in Boulder.

-Rokos was the head alpine coach of the 2011 United States team that participated in the World University Games teams in Erzurum, Turkey.
-It was the seventh time he coached the team, having previously done so in 1995 (Jaca, Spain), 1997 (Mugu, Korea), 1999 (Zakopane, Poland), 2003 and 2007 (Tarvisio, Italy) and 2005 (Innsbruck, Austria).
+Rokos will once again head the alpine team at the 2013 World University Games in Granada, Spain.
+It will mark the eighth time he’s coached the team, having previously done so in 1995 (Jaca, Spain), 1997 (Mugu, Korea), 1999 (Zakopane, Poland), 2003 and 2007 (Tarvisio, Italy) and 2005 (Innsbruck, Austria), and 2011 in Ezerum, Turkey.
 Combined, his athletes have brought home four gold medals, one by CU skier Katie Hartman in the Super-G in 2011, along with four silver and several bronze including one by a former Buffalo, Erika Hogan, in 2003.
 He was also the head coach of the entire U.S. Team in the 1997 event in Korea.

 In 2013, he was selected for induction into the Colorado Ski & Snowboard Hall of Fame for his accomplishments in his two-plus decades as CU’s head coach.
 He joined several former Buffs in the Hall, in which he was the 200th person enshrined.